Logo

 A credit score in the “good” to “very good” range puts you in contention for good personal loan interest rates and available terms.
 Lenders generally view you as a lower-risk borrower with a solid payment history who is probably unlikely to default on the loan.
 For your efforts, you’ll likely have an easier time getting approved for a personal loan than those with lower scores and be able to successfully rate shop between different lenders.

-If you have fair credit.
+If you have fair credit

 FICO® Score: 580 - 669

-A credit score in the “fair” range means lenders may view you as higher risk, which translates into higher interest rates and fewer potential lender options.
+A credit score in the “fair” range means lenders may view you as a higher risk, which translates into higher interest rates and fewer potential lender options.
 To boost your chances for approval, consider applying for a lower loan amount, adding a cosigner or co-borrower, or securing your loan with collateral.
 However, if your score is on the higher end of this range, you could make moves to improve your score and reapply in a month or two when your score bumps up to the next higher range.

-If you have poor credit.
+If you have poor credit

 FICO® Score: <580